aurius-prosthetics/aurius-prosthetics/README.md

 # aurius-prosthetics 🦻
 Open-source project for 3D-printed prosthetic ears.

-Hi, my name is King Oung, the founder of Aurius, an open-source assistive technology initiative.
+Hi, my name is King Oung, and I am the founder of Aurius, an open-source assistive technology initiative.
 At Aurius, we are focused on revolutionizing accessibility and personalization in prosthetic ear design through cutting-edge 3D printing technology.
 We strive to provide affordable, accessible, and aesthetically realistic solutions for individuals with microtia, empowering them with greater confidence and self-expression.
 By leveraging innovative materials and user-centered design, we aim to bridge the gap between medical necessity and unique personal identity, ensuring that every individual has access to high-quality, customizable prosthetics that seamlessly integrate into their lives.

 ## Features 💙
 - Customizable ear designs using flexible TPE/TPU materials